jkpdinesh/android-client-sdk/README.md

 It show cases the integration of BlueJeans SDK for permission flow and join flow.
 They have got a basic UI functionality and orientation support.

 ### Contributing:
-The BlueJeans Android SDK is closed source and proprietary.
+The BlueJeans Android Client SDK is closed source and proprietary.
 As a result, we cannot accept pull requests.
 However, we enthusiastically welcome feedback on how to make our SDK better.
 If you think you have found a bug, or have an improvement or feature request, please file a GitHub issue and we will get back to you.
 Thanks in advance for your help!

 ### License:
 Copyright © 2021 BlueJeans Network.
 All usage of the SDK is subject to the Developer Agreement that can be found [here](LICENSE).
 You are expected to email api-sdk@bluejeans.com with a signed version of this agreement before any commercial or public facing usage of this SDK.